eslint/eslint/docs/developer-guide/nodejs-api.md

 `RuleTester` depends on two functions to run tests: `describe` and `it`.
 These functions can come from various places:

+1. If your subclass defines it and describe methods, RuleTester will use those.
 1. If `RuleTester.describe` and `RuleTester.it` have been set to function values, `RuleTester` will use `RuleTester.describe` and `RuleTester.it` to run tests.
 You can use this to customize the behavior of `RuleTester` to match a test framework that you're using.
 1. Otherwise, if `describe` and `it` are present as globals, `RuleTester` will use `global.describe` and `global.it` to run tests.
 This allows `RuleTester` to work when using frameworks like [Mocha](https://mochajs.org/) without any additional configuration.
 1. Otherwise, `RuleTester#run` will simply execute all of the tests in sequence, and will throw an error if one of them fails.
 This means you can simply execute a test file that calls `RuleTester.run` using `node`, without needing a testing framework.